andreaspts/DRL_Reacher_Project/report.md

 2. Taking the action `a` leads to a release of the reward `r` and setting the environment to the state `s'`.
 This gives the experience tuple `<s,a,r,s'>` which is saved in the replay memory (of a particular buffer size).
 The tuples are added gradually step by step, episode by episode to the buffer.

-3. We randomly select a small batch of tuples from this memory and learn from that batch via gradient descent the optimal action-value function and via gradient ascent the optimal deterministic policy.
+3. We randomly select a small batch of tuples from this memory (random sampling breaks up time correlations between tuples) and learn from that batch via gradient descent the optimal action-value function and via gradient ascent the optimal deterministic policy.

 More precisely,

 for every tuple in the batch:

 3.a.
 We compute the target Q-value.
 This is done by pluggin `s'` into the target actor network, leading to the next action `a'`.
 This is put into the target critic network to obtain the next Q-value `Q'`.
 When discount factor is multiplied to this value and the reward `r` is added we have obtained the target Q-values.

 3.b.
 We compute the expected Q-value from the local critic network from the current state and action.
 From the expected Q-value and the target Q-value we gain the Temporal Difference error.